operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/generating-a-csv.md

 ### ClusterServiceVersion manifests

-CSVs are manifests that define all aspects of an Operator, from what CRDs it uses to metadata describing the Operator's maintainers.
-They are typically versioned by semver, much like Operator projects themselves;
-this version is present in both their `metadata.name` and `spec.version` fields.
+CSVs are manifests that define all aspects of an Operator, from what CustomResourceDefinitions (CRDs) it uses to metadata describing the Operator's maintainers.
+They are typically versioned by semver, much like Operator projects themselves; this version is present in both their `metadata.name` and `spec.version` fields.
 The CSV generator called by `generate <bundle|packagemanifests>` requires certain input manifests to construct a CSV manifest;
 all inputs are read when either command is invoked, along with a [base](#generate-your-first-release) CSV, to idempotently regenerate a CSV.